alex8088/electron-vite/README.md

 `bytecodePlugin` only works in production and supports the main process and preload scripts.

+Also, you can learn more by playing with the [example](https://github.com/alex8088/electron-vite-bytecode-example).

 ### Getting Started

 Clone the [electron-vite-boilerplate](https://github.com/alex8088/electron-vite-boilerplate) or use the [create-electron](https://github.com/alex8088/quick-start/tree/master/packages/create-electron) tool to scaffold your project.